Climate indicator products

 Kjøllmoen, B. (Ed.), L.M.
 Andreassen, H. Elvehøy, K. Melvold.
 2021.
 Glaciological investigations in Norway 2020.
 NVE Rapport 31-2021, 92 pp +app.(pdf)

 Winsvold, S.H., L.M.
 Andreassen and C. Kienholz.
 2014.
-Glacier area and length changes in Norway from repeat inventories.
+Glacier area and front variations in Norway from repeat inventories.
 The Cryosphere, 8, 1885-1903.(pdf)